This is the first part is series of guest posts by Laurel Rogers. Laurel is chronicling her family’s quest to eat a more heart healthy diet.

 It started innocently enough.
 I had an interview with Dr. Anabel Facemire, a cardiologist with Northwest Regional Heart & Vascular, for a blog about heart health.
 When Dr. Facemire mentioned how drastically her patients had lowered their cholesterol numbers by following a better diet, my ears perked up.

 While general weight loss had improved my numbers a lot, I knew my husband’s needed help.
 A lot of help.
-A quick pass through the online Heart Age Assessment, and we saw we both could stand to make some changes.
+A quick pass through an online heart age assessment, and we saw we both could stand to make some changes.

 A Few Basic Changes